Healing Inner Voices: An Indigenous Peer-Led Project to reduce stigma, build community and create cultural safety.

-In honour of AIDS Awareness Week 2021, kicking off with World AIDS Day on December 1st, we are offering virtual workshops led by Peers in the film Healing Inner Voices, which highlights the lived experiences and voices of eight Indigenous people living with HIV.
+In honour of AIDS Awareness Week 2021, kicking off with World AIDS Day on December 1st, we are offering a chance to see Healing Inner Voices online until December 7.
+You can also book virtual workshops led by Peers in the film Healing Inner Voices, which highlights the lived experiences and voices of eight Indigenous people living with HIV.
 If your organization is interested in hosting a virtual event, with Martin Morberg – project creator, and several of the other indigenous Peers within the film, fill out our booking form.

 HIV: Healing Inner Voices is a peer-led indigenous collaborative film that addresses the issue of stigma through the voices and experiences of eight Indigenous people living with HIV.
 Not a typical health documentary, the 29 minute short documentary is made by and for Indigenous people living with HIV.
 The film focuses on reflecting the voices of the participants, all Indigenous people who have faced stigma in one way or another.

 If an individual feels that they are not worthy of medications, then they will stop using them.
 They are loved, no matter who they are.
 Love is something that’s not fully understood.

 ~ The late AJ Lowhorn, Indigenous Peer, Film Participant

 “Stigma won’t live in my world” says Val Nicholson, one of the participants in HIV: Healing Inner Voices .
 These days, a diagnosis of HIV is no longer an automatic death sentence.
 But more than the disease, stigma is the epidemic when it comes to HIV.
 And it’s the stigma that is the killer.
 And a diagnosis is still a hugely traumatizing experience, especially for those in remote communities.

 “The longest distance I’ve had to travel, is from my head to my heart.”